Back To Search Results

 • Mitral stenosis

 • Mitral stenosis occurs when the mitral valve leaflets thicken and become stiff, reducing the valve's ability to open fully during diastole (ventricular relaxation).
-This obstruction impedes blood flow from the left atrium to the left ventricle, causing increased pressure in the left atrium and in overall pulmonary circulation.
+This obstruction impedes blood flow from the left atrium to the left ventricle, causing increased pressure in the left atrium and overall pulmonary circulation.

 • Reduced diastolic filling of the left ventricle leads to decreased stroke volume and cardiac output.
 The elevated left atrial pressure may cause pulmonary congestion, leading to symptoms such as dyspnea, orthopnea, and pulmonary edema.